Subscribe

 B2B Insights

-4 Actionable Steps Buyers Should Take on Your B2B E-Commerce Website: An In-Depth Look
+Examining the 4 Steps Buyers Should Take on Your B2B Ecommerce Website

 By Jason Hein

-Getting search right will take considerable effort from a systems, knowledge, and ongoing optimization standpoint.
-But technology can step in and help impact the B2B buyer’s journey in unprecedented ways.
-Let’s go through the 4 actionable steps that a buyer should be taking with your distribution website:
+Getting search right for your business clients will take considerable effort from a systems, knowledge, and ongoing optimization standpoint.
+But technology can step in and help impact the B2B buyer’s journey (and thus, your business model) in unprecedented ways.
+Let’s go through the four actionable steps that a buyer should be taking with your distribution website, from both a retail and wholesale ecommerce perspective.

 Intelligent Search

 Believe it or not, there is a cost — and not always a good one — to the “endless aisle.”
 While choice is great, B2B buyers still need to find what they’re looking for, and a lot of the time, they might not even realize the full extent of what that is.
 This is why product discovery is critical to a great buying experience.
-In today’s low-loyalty digital market, your prospect can easily make the switch to your competitor.
-Prevent this and differentiate the product discovery experience with "intelligent search" that can quickly adapt to understand a buyer’s aim or purpose.
+In today’s low-loyalty digital market, your prospect can easily make the switch to any of your competitors' ecommerce sites.
+Prevent this by differentiating the product discovery experience with "intelligent search" that can quickly adapt to understand a buyer’s aim or purpose.

 Consideration